JBenda/inkcpp/README.md

 1. Clone the repository
 2. Configure and build the project with CMake, as described above
-3. From your newly-created `build` directory, run `cmake --install . --prefix Path/To/Desired/Library/Directory`.
-Note that this will currently fail if the project was built for Debug instead of Release.
+3. From your newly-created `build` directory, run `cmake --install . --prefix Path/To/Desired/Library/Directory --component <lib/cl/unreal>`.
 4. Generated in your chosen directory, you will find a collection of folders.
 The following must be linked into your build solution for your C++ to compile correctly:
-	- `include/public`: contains important shared headers.
+	- `include/ink`: contains important shared headers.
 		+ For a Visual Studio project, link this directory as an Include Directory in VC++ Directories.
-	- `inkcpp/Source/inkcpp/Public`: contains the primary headers for using InkCPP in your code.
-		+ For a Visual Studio project, link this directory as an Include Directory in VC++ Directories.
 	- `lib/inkcpp.lib` and `lib/inkcpp_compiler.lib`: contains the library code for the InkCPP runner and compiler, respectively.
 		+ For a Visual Studio project, link these files as Additional Dependencies in Linker->Input.
 		+ You don't need to link the compiler if you're not using it within your program.
+	- if you used the `cl` component you will find the `inkcpp_cl` executable in this location
+	- for `unreal` you will find a `Source` directory containing the Unreal needed libs and headers. **Note:** not working for the current unreal version, we are working to fix this.
 5. Reference the headers in your code like so:

 ```cpp